- 3 tablespoons olive oil

 - 3 tablespoons butter, cut into small pieces

-- Preheat oven to 400 degrees.
-Line a baking sheet with parchment paper.
+Preheat oven to 400 degrees F and line a baking sheet with parchment paper.
 Place a slotted spoon and a paper towel-lined plate near the stove.

-- Heat 1 tablespoon olive oil in an 8-inch saute pan over medium-high heat.
-Fry 4 sage leaves, in batches if necessary, for about 10 seconds, then quickly remove from pan with slotted spoon and transfer to the lined plate to drain.
+Heat 1 tablespoon olive oil in an 8-inch sauté pan over medium-high heat.
+Fry 4 of the sage leaves for about 10 seconds, then quickly remove them from the pan with a slotted spoon and transfer to the lined plate to drain.
 Sprinkle leaves with a little salt and set aside.
 (The leaves will be nicely green and crisp when they have cooled.
 This can be done a day in advance; keep the fried sage leaves in a closed container at room temperature.)

-- Season cutlets on both sides with Essence.
-Lay two sage leaves down middle of each cutlet and roll each into a tight cylinder.
+Season cutlets on both sides with Essence.
+Lay two sage leaves down the middle of each cutlet and roll each into a tight cylinder.
 Wrap 2 slices of prosciutto around each.

-- While chicken is baking, make the sauce: Add chicken broth and white wine to hot saute pan over medium-high heat.
-Cook, scraping up any browned bits from the pan, about 7 minutes or until liquid is reduced to 1/3 cup.
-Whisk in butter one piece at a time, removing pan from heat as needed (this will help prevent sauce from breaking), until butter is fully incorporated.
+Whisk in the butter one piece at a time, removing pan from heat as needed if the sauce begins to boil (this will help prevent sauce from breaking), until butter is fully incorporated.
 Turn off heat and season to taste with salt and pepper.

-- Divide Chard with Parmesan evenly among 4 serving plates.
-Slice chicken roulades crosswise and drape slices over Chard.
+Divide the Chard with Parmesan evenly among 4 serving plates.
+Slice the chicken roulades crosswise and drape slices over Chard.
 Spoon sauce over chicken and top each with a fried sage leaf and grated Parmesan.
 Serve immediately.

 Roasted Chicken Breasts With Roasted Acorn Squash, Braised Pears, And A Pear Cider Reduction